UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Collinear adiabatic magnon spectra and S(q,w)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following tutorial shows every step necessary to calculate spin wave spectrum and S(q,w) through the simple example of the ferromagnetic spin chain.
-Notice that the classical magnetic ground state of the Hamiltonian defined in this example is where every spin have the same direction, the direction is arbitrary since the Hamiltonian is isotropic.
+The following tutorial shows every step necessary to calculate adiabatic spin wave spectrum and dynamic structure factor S(q,w) through the simple example of the ferromagnetic spin chain.
+Notice that the classical magnetic ground state of the Hamiltonian defined in this example is where every spin have the same direction.
+The global orientation of the spins is arbitrary since the Hamiltonian is isotropic.
 Files are found in ``HeisChain`` folder.
+Some blocks of the `ìnpsd.dat``file are inlined in the following to highlight the key words that control calculation of adiabatic magnon spectra and calculation of the dynamic structure factor.

 Crystal & magnetic structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the lines below with the indicated files, the crystal and magnetic structure are readily available, so that an 1D Heisenberg chain is created.
+Using the lines below with the indicated files, the crystal and magnetic structure are readily available, so that a 1D Heisenberg chain is created.
+The chain extends over 100 sites along the z direction.
+Have a look on the posfile and momfile.
+The nearest neighbor ferromagnetic exchange coupling is contained in the jfile.
 ::

   simid     HeisWire                              System name